Dozer90/EloomenEngine/README.md

-# EloomenateEngine!
+# Eloomen Engine!

-A basic template for a tank fighting game!
+A 2D WIP game engine created with data-oriented design (DOD) principles in mind.